Are VPNs Legal? Where Are They Illegal? A Full Guide for 2020

 - Oman: The country actively bans and censors the media, including the internet, and prohibits the use of a VPN, too.

-- Iran: The law regarding use of VPN states that you can use one but only if it comes from providers which are licensed with the government, which indirectly defies the purpose of the VPN itself.
+- Iran: The law regarding use of VPN states that you can use one but only if it comes from providers that are licensed with the government, which indirectly defies the purpose of the VPN itself.

 - Russia: The Russian government passed a law banning VPNs.
-You can read more about the developing story here.
+You can read more about the story here.